 The LORD Is My Shepherd

-23 1 Jehovah is my shepherd; I shall not want.
-2 He maketh me to lie down in green pastures; He leadeth me beside still waters.
-3 He restoreth my soul: He guideth me in the paths of righteousness for his name's sake.
-4 Yea, though I walk through the valley of the shadow of death, I will fear no evil; for thou art with me; Thy rod and thy staff, they comfort me.
-5 Thou preparest a table before me in the presence of mine enemies: Thou hast anointed my head with oil; My cup runneth over.
-6 Surely goodness and lovingkindness shall follow me all the days of my life; And I shall dwell in the house of Jehovah for ever.
+23 1 The Lord is my shepherd; I shall not want.
+2 He maketh me to lie down in green pastures: he leadeth me beside the still waters.
+3 He restoreth my soul: he leadeth me in the paths of righteousness for his name's sake.
+4 Yea, though I walk through the valley of the shadow of death, I will fear no evil: for thou art with me; thy rod and thy staff they comfort me.
+5 Thou preparest a table before me in the presence of mine enemies: thou anointest my head with oil; my cup runneth over.
+6 Surely goodness and mercy shall follow me all the days of my life: and I will dwell in the house of the Lord for ever.

 The King of Glory

-3 Who shall ascend into the hill of Jehovah?
-And who shall stand in his holy place?
-4 He that hath clean hands, and a pure heart; Who hath not lifted up his soul unto falsehood, And hath not sworn deceitfully.
-5 He shall receive a blessing from Jehovah, And righteousness from the God of his salvation.
-6 This is the generation of them that seek after him, That seek thy face, [even] Jacob.
-[Selah]
+3 Who shall ascend into the hill of the Lord? or who shall stand in his holy place?
+4 He that hath clean hands, and a pure heart; who hath not lifted up his soul unto vanity, nor sworn deceitfully.
+5 He shall receive the blessing from the Lord, and righteousness from the God of his salvation.
+6 This is the generation of them that seek him, that seek thy face, O Jacob.
+Selah.

-7 Lift up your heads, O ye gates; And be ye lifted up, ye everlasting doors: And the King of glory will come in.
-8 Who is the King of glory?
-Jehovah strong and mighty, Jehovah mighty in battle.
-9 Lift up your heads, O ye gates; Yea, lift them up, ye everlasting doors: And the King of glory will come in.
+7 Lift up your heads, O ye gates; and be ye lift up, ye everlasting doors; and the King of glory shall come in.
+8 Who is this King of glory?
+The Lord strong and mighty, the Lord mighty in battle.
+9 Lift up your heads, O ye gates; even lift them up, ye everlasting doors; and the King of glory shall come in.
 10 Who is this King of glory?
-Jehovah of hosts, He is the King of glory.
-[Selah]
+The Lord of hosts, he is the King of glory.
+Selah.

 A Prayer for Guidance, Pardon and Protection

-25 1 Unto thee, O Jehovah, do I lift up my soul.
-2 O my God, in thee have I trusted, Let me not be put to shame; Let not mine enemies triumph over me.
-3 Yea, none that wait for thee shall be put to shame: They shall be put to shame that deal treacherously without cause.
-4 Show me thy ways, O Jehovah; Teach me thy paths.
-5 Guide me in thy truth, and teach me; For thou art the God of my salvation; For thee do I wait all the day.
-6 Remember, O Jehovah, thy tender mercies and thy lovingkindness; For they have been ever of old.
-7 Remember not the sins of my youth, nor my transgressions: According to thy lovingkindness remember thou me, For thy goodness' sake, O Jehovah.
+25 1 Unto thee, O Lord, do I lift up my soul.
+2 O my God, I trust in thee: let me not be ashamed, let not mine enemies triumph over me.
+3 Yea, let none that wait on thee be ashamed: let them be ashamed which transgress without cause.
+4 Shew me thy ways, O Lord; teach me thy paths.
+5 Lead me in thy truth, and teach me: for thou art the God of my salvation; on thee do I wait all the day.
+6 Remember, O Lord, thy tender mercies and thy lovingkindnesses; for they have been ever of old.
+7 Remember not the sins of my youth, nor my transgressions: according to thy mercy remember thou me for thy goodness' sake, O Lord.

-8 Good and upright is Jehovah: Therefore will he instruct sinners in the way.
-9 The meek will he guide in justice; And the meek will he teach his way.
-10 All the paths of Jehovah are lovingkindness and truth Unto such as keep his covenant and his testimonies.
-11 For thy name's sake, O Jehovah, Pardon mine iniquity, for it is great.
-12 What man is he that feareth Jehovah?
-Him shall he instruct in the way that he shall choose.
-13 His soul shall dwell at ease; And his seed shall inherit the land.
-14 The friendship of Jehovah is with them that fear him; And he will show them his covenant.
+8 Good and upright is the Lord: therefore will he teach sinners in the way.
+9 The meek will he guide in judgment: and the meek will he teach his way.
+10 All the paths of the Lord are mercy and truth unto such as keep his covenant and his testimonies.
+11 For thy name's sake, O Lord, pardon mine iniquity; for it is great.
+12 What man is he that feareth the Lord? him shall he teach in the way that he shall choose.
+13 His soul shall dwell at ease; and his seed shall inherit the earth.
+14 The secret of the Lord is with them that fear him; and he will shew them his covenant.

-15 Mine eyes are ever toward Jehovah; For he will pluck my feet out of the net.
-16 Turn thee unto me, and have mercy upon me; For I am desolate and afflicted.
-17 The troubles of my heart are enlarged: Oh bring thou me out of my distresses.
-18 Consider mine affliction and my travail; And forgive all my sins.
-19 Consider mine enemies, for they are many; And they hate me with cruel hatred.
-20 Oh keep my soul, and deliver me: Let me not be put to shame, for I take refuge in thee.
-21 Let integrity and uprightness preserve me, For I wait for thee.
-22 Redeem Israel, O God, Out all of his troubles.
+15 Mine eyes are ever toward the Lord; for he shall pluck my feet out of the net.
+16 Turn thee unto me, and have mercy upon me; for I am desolate and afflicted.
+17 The troubles of my heart are enlarged: O bring thou me out of my distresses.
+18 Look upon mine affliction and my pain; and forgive all my sins.
+19 Consider mine enemies; for they are many; and they hate me with cruel hatred.
+20 O keep my soul, and deliver me: let me not be ashamed; for I put my trust in thee.
+21 Let integrity and uprightness preserve me; for I wait on thee.
+22 Redeem Israel, O God, out of all his troubles.

 18 And the day following Paul went in with us unto James; and all the elders were present.
-19 And when he had saluted them, he rehearsed one by one the things which God had wrought among the Gentiles through his ministry.
-20 And they, when they heard it, glorified God; and they said unto him, Thou seest, brother, how many thousands there are among the Jews of them that have believed; and they are all zealous for the law: 21 and they have been informed concerning thee, that thou teachest all the Jews who are among the Gentiles to forsake Moses, telling them not to circumcise their children neither to walk after the customs.
-22 What is it therefore?
-They will certainly hear that thou art come.
-23 Do therefore this that we say to thee: We have four men that have a vow on them; 24 these take, and purify thyself with them, and be at charges for them, that they may shave their heads: and all shall know that there is no truth in the things whereof they have been informed concerning thee; but that thou thyself also walkest orderly, keeping the law.
-25 But as touching the Gentiles that have believed, we wrote, giving judgment that they should keep themselves from things sacrificed to idols, and from blood, and from what is strangled, and from fornication.
-26 Then Paul took the men, and the next day purifying himself with them went into the temple, declaring the fulfilment of the days of purification, until the offering was offered for every one of them.
+19 And when he had saluted them, he declared particularly what things God had wrought among the Gentiles by his ministry.
+20 And when they heard it, they glorified the Lord, and said unto him, Thou seest, brother, how many thousands of Jews there are which believe; and they are all zealous of the law: 21 And they are informed of thee, that thou teachest all the Jews which are among the Gentiles to forsake Moses, saying that they ought not to circumcise their children, neither to walk after the customs.
+22 What is it therefore? the multitude must needs come together: for they will hear that thou art come.
+23 Do therefore this that we say to thee: We have four men which have a vow on them; 24 Them take, and purify thyself with them, and be at charges with them, that they may shave their heads: and all may know that those things, whereof they were informed concerning thee, are nothing; but that thou thyself also walkest orderly, and keepest the law.
+25 As touching the Gentiles which believe, we have written and concluded that they observe no such thing, save only that they keep themselves from things offered to idols, and from blood, and from strangled, and from fornication.
+26 Then Paul took the men, and the next day purifying himself with them entered into the temple, to signify the accomplishment of the days of purification, until that an offering should be offered for every one of them.

-27 And when the seven days were almost completed, the Jews from Asia, when they saw him in the temple, stirred up all the multitude and laid hands on him, 28 crying out, Men of Israel, help: This is the man that teacheth all men everywhere against the people, and the law, and this place; and moreover he brought Greeks also into the temple, and hath defiled this holy place.
-29 For they had before seen with him in the city Trophimus the Ephesian, whom they supposed that Paul had brought into the temple.
-30 And all the city was moved, and the people ran together; and they laid hold on Paul, and dragged him out of the temple: and straightway the doors were shut.
-31 And as they were seeking to kill him, tidings came up to the chief captain of the band, that all Jerusalem was in confusion.
-32 And forthwith he took soldiers and centurions, and ran down upon them: and they, when they saw the chief captain and the soldiers, left off beating Paul.
-33 Then the chief captain came near, and laid hold on him, and commanded him to be bound with two chains; and inquired who he was, and what he had done.
-34 And some shouted one thing, some another, among the crowd: and when he could not know the certainty for the uproar, he commanded him to be brought into the castle.
-35 And when he came upon the stairs, so it was that he was borne of the soldiers for the violence of the crowd; 36 for the multitude of the people followed after, crying out, Away with him.
+27 And when the seven days were almost ended, the Jews which were of Asia, when they saw him in the temple, stirred up all the people, and laid hands on him, 28 Crying out, Men of Israel, help: This is the man, that teacheth all men every where against the people, and the law, and this place: and further brought Greeks also into the temple, and hath polluted this holy place.
+29 (For they had seen before with him in the city Trophimus an Ephesian, whom they supposed that Paul had brought into the temple.)
+30 And all the city was moved, and the people ran together: and they took Paul, and drew him out of the temple: and forthwith the doors were shut.
+31 And as they went about to kill him, tidings came unto the chief captain of the band, that all Jerusalem was in an uproar.
+32 Who immediately took soldiers and centurions, and ran down unto them: and when they saw the chief captain and the soldiers, they left beating of Paul.
+33 Then the chief captain came near, and took him, and commanded him to be bound with two chains; and demanded who he was, and what he had done.
+34 And some cried one thing, some another, among the multitude: and when he could not know the certainty for the tumult, he commanded him to be carried into the castle.
+35 And when he came upon the stairs, so it was, that he was borne of the soldiers for the violence of the people.
+36 For the multitude of the people followed after, crying, Away with him.

 Paul's Defense before the People

-37 And as Paul was about to be brought into the castle, he saith unto the chief captain, May I say something unto thee?
-And he said, Dost thou know Greek?
-38 Art thou not then the Egyptian, who before these days stirred up to sedition and led out into the wilderness the four thousand men of the Assassins?
-39 But Paul said, I am a Jew, of Tarsus in Cilicia, a citizen of no mean city: and I beseech thee, give me leave to speak unto the people.
-40 And when he had given him leave, Paul, standing on the stairs, beckoned with the hand unto the people; and when there was made a great silence, he spake unto them in the Hebrew language, saying,
+37 And as Paul was to be led into the castle, he said unto the chief captain, May I speak unto thee?
+Who said, Canst thou speak Greek?
+38 Art not thou that Egyptian, which before these days madest an uproar, and leddest out into the wilderness four thousand men that were murderers?
+39 But Paul said, I am a man which am a Jew of Tarsus, a city in Cilicia, a citizen of no mean city: and, I beseech thee, suffer me to speak unto the people.
+40 And when he had given him licence, Paul stood on the stairs, and beckoned with the hand unto the people.
+And when there was made a great silence, he spake unto them in the Hebrew tongue, saying,